oicleevan/the-deeps/src/libeo/README.md

 ## building

-i've provided a makefile to automate the build process. g++, gnu make, and ar are required. execute `make` in this directory to build it.
+i've provided a makefile to automate the build process. a c++ compiler (i use clang), gnu make, and ar are required. execute `make` in this directory to build it.

 -- [oicleevan](https://oicleevan.xyz)